modalpdx/Tiny104_USART/README.md

 Due to the proprietary nature of TPI programming and mEDBG programmers (both of which are required for programming ATTiny104 MCUs), you will need Atmel Studio on Windows to do anything with any of this code.
-Sorry, blame Atmel for not going to Eclipse route (grrr).
+Sorry, blame Atmel for not going the Eclipse route (grrr).
 Some day, some day...

 The serial port in the terminal program needs to be set to 4800/8N1 to communicate.
 I had problems with higher baud rates.
-This is most likely the result of the default clock divider on the Xplained Nanon board.
-8MHz divided by 8 by default = 1MHz, but serial communication is only solid at divisions of something like 1.8345, not 1.
-The ATTiny104 datasheet explains this, so look there for an explanation.
+This is most likely the result of the default clock divider on the Xplained Nano board.
+8MHz divided by 8 (the default divider) = 1MHz, but serial communication is only solid at divisions of something like 1.8345, not 1.
+The ATTiny104 datasheet explains this, so look there if you need a real explanation.

-I admit that shoving an entire byte into a PORTx is not very glamorous.
+I admit that shoving an entire byte into PORTA is not very glamorous.
 I'm trying to keep things really small which means no arrays, no enums, no loops or switch statements, etc. This is a dumb device, and like many dumb devices, it trusts you completely.
 Sending a byte and processing it